 The global settlement with BBII included the establishment of a shared risk pool of \$50 million which is considered part of the PCEP contingency.
 Upon final acceptance of the work, any balance remaining in the pool will be shared equally between BBII and the JPB.
 The objective of this pool is to reduce the number of change orders and incentivize collaboration between the JPB and BBII.
-The pool consists of 27 identified risk items, each with a forecast risk amount, with an aggregate total of \$49.95 million plus one minor unidentified item valued at \$0.54 million.
+The pool consists of 27 identified risk items, each with a forecast risk amount, with an aggregate total of \$49.95 million, including \$12 million in contingency, plus one minor unidentified item valued at \$0.054 million.
 As changes are identified in the course of the work, they are added to an Issue Resolution Log (IRL), screened against the identified risk items, and negotiated by the parties.
 The cost of the change, as negotiated, is deducted from the appropriate shared risk item, or if outside the shared risk list, from project contingency.
-Table 4 below provides some metrics related to the effectiveness of the IRL through January 23, 2023.
-The total value of changes approved through the shared risk pool is \$3,106,257 as of November 17, 2022.
+Table 4 below provides some metrics related to the effectiveness of the IRL through February 13, 2023.
+The total value of changes approved through the shared risk pool as of February 13, 2023, is \$3,450,487.
 The IRL metrics are routinely shared with the PCEP's Change Management Board.